oblac/jodd-site/doc/madvoc/2+actions.md

 error 404 (page not found).

-When HTTP method is specified, *Madvoc* will register such action path with appended http method information.
+When HTTP method is specified, *Madvoc* will register such action path with appended HTTP method information.
 Action from above example is therefore mapped to: `/form.store.html#POST`.

 When looking up for the action path among registered once, *Madvoc*